samarsreddypeyala/Udacity-MLengineer-Nanodegree/Project-2: Plagiarism_Detector/README.md

 # Plagiarism Detection
-*Plagiarism Detection: Udacity - Machine Learning Engineer Nanodegree Program*
+Udacity - Machine Learning Engineer Nanodegree 2020

 ## Project Overview
 This project builds a plagiarism detector that examines a text file and performs binary classification; labeling